Sun-Young-Park/Election-Analytics/README.md

 + Not all pollsters provide high quality data and interpretation.
 FiveThirtyEight provides *pollster ratings* based on the accuracy of their past prediction: [https://projects.fivethirtyeight.com/pollster-ratings/](https://projects.fivethirtyeight.com/pollster-ratings/)

-+ But it is importnatn to note that even good pollsters could disagree frequently.
++ But it is importnant to note that even good pollsters often disagree.
 [Same raw data can lead to different predictions by renowned pollsters.](https://www.nytimes.com/interactive/2016/09/20/upshot/the-error-the-polling-world-rarely-talks-about.html)

 ### Predictive Power